-What Do American Coots Look Like?
+What Does an American Coot Look Like?

 American coots are related to the rails.
-If you get a good look at this black water bird, notice the white, chicken-like beak (bill) and frontal shield.
+If you get a good look at this black water bird, notice the white chicken-like beak (bill) and frontal shield.
 They also have partially lobed toes, not webbed feet like ducks, and red eyes.

 Despite generally being an aggressive bird when fighting for territory, coots are often seen swimming together in large numbers.
 Hesitant to take flight, coots will often flap frantically as they scurry along the water’s surface.

-What Do American Coots Eat?
+What Foods Do American Coots Eat?

 They look graceful as they coast along in the water, and it is fun to watch them dive for food.
 The coot will use its head to propel itself forward, a back and forth movement, not quite bobbing, but that’s an apt description.
 They eat water plants and occasionally small fish or other vertebrates.
 On the shore, the American coot will eat grubs or bugs along with vegetation.